JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 artifact `kotlin-reflect.jar` in the Kotlin compiler distribution.
 This is done to reduce the required size of the runtime library for applications that do not use reflection features.

-If you use reflection in a Gradle or Maven project, add the dependency on `kotlin-reflect`:
+To use reflection in a Gradle or Maven project, add the dependency on `kotlin-reflect`:
 * In Gradle:
   <div class="multi-language-sample" data-lang="groovy">
   <div class="sample" markdown="1" theme="idea" mode="groovy" data-highlight-only>